ibm-cloud-docs/netezza/security/oidc-docs.md

 {:caption: .caption}
 {:note: .note}

-# Configuring OIDC authentication in IdP
+# Configuring Azure OIDC authentication in an external IdP
 {: #oidc-docs}

-Admin user can manage OIDC configurations from web console.
+Admin user can manage OIDC configurations from Netezza UI.
+To configure Azure OIDC on Netezza UI, `Client ID`, `Tenant ID`, and `Client Secret` are required.
+These details are available on Azure portal.

-## How to get `Client ID`, `Tenant ID`, `Client Secret`
+## How to get `Client ID`, `Tenant ID`, and `Client Secret`
 {: #htgctc}

 1. Login to the Azure Portal.